The Texas Land Trust Council encourages excellence in the Texas land trust community through collaboration, education, and outreach.

 Who are we?

-Texas Land Trusts can help landowners meet their long-term land use objectives by utilizing a variety of land protection tools, such as conservation easements and land purchase.
+Texas Land Trusts can help landowners meet their long-term land use goals—and protect their land legacy—through a variety of land protection tools, such as conservation easements and land purchase.
 These tools can be tailored to meet the specific needs of the property owner.

+Some land trusts work in specific geographic areas while others concentrate on protecting specific natural resources.
 When entering a conservation project with a landowner, the land trust often agrees to protect the conservation values of a property into perpetuity.
-It is important that a landowner select a land trust that shares similar goals for the landowner’s property.
+Therefore, it is important that a landowner select a land trust that shares similar goals for the landowner's property.

 TLTC Resources for Landowners